This website uses cookies to ensure you get the best experience on our website.

 Photos: WF Millar, JM Towill, Lairich Rig, Paul Russell, Thomas Nugent, Google Maps - with thanks

-on A8 between Renfrew and Inchinnan
+On A8 between Renfrew and Inchinnan

 Renfrewshire’s Tannahill Makar Shaun Moore wrote a poem for the centenary which is at https://www.oneren.org/rentv/archive/videos/bascule-bridge-a-video-poem/